 Our common stock is traded on the Nasdaq Capital Market under the symbol "OCCI".
 Our Series A Term Preferred Stock is traded on the Nasdaq Capital Market under the symbol "OCCIP".
+Our Series C Term Preferred Stock is traded on the Nasdaq Capital Market under the symbol "OCCIO".

 We intend to use the net proceeds from the sale of our securities pursuant to this prospectus to acquire investments in accordance with our investment objectives and strategies described in this prospectus and for general working capital purposes.
 Each supplement to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See "Use of Proceeds."
+See "Use of Proceeds" in this Prospectus.